open-edge-insights/eii-core/common/libs/ConfigMgr/python/README.md

-Python binding for the EIS ConfigManager.
+Python binding for the EII ConfigManager.